NerdWalletOSS/apollo-cache-policies/README.md

 An extension of the [Apollo 3.0 cache](https://blog.apollographql.com/previewing-the-apollo-client-3-cache-565fadd6a01e) that provides extensions to the Apollo cache including:

 * Type-based `time-to-live` (TTL) support.
-* Invalidation policies that codify relationships between types in the cache when entities are written or evicted `(Ex.
-On write X, update Y)`.
+* Invalidation policies that codify relationships between types in the cache when entities are written or evicted.
-* More features coming soon!
+* Normalized collections for accessing and filtering all entities of a particular type

 ## Installation